 Weak: Was responsible for the development of a new API.
 Strong: Designed and shipped a REST API handling 2M daily requests.

-The second version is three times more specific, shows ownership, and includes scale.
-Action verbs push you toward specificity because they force you to name what you actually did.
+The second version is three times more specific, shows ownership, and includes scale. action verbs push you toward specificity because they force you to name what you actually did.

 Also: ATS systems sometimes score density of action verbs in experience sections.
 Using weak passive phrases like "was responsible for" or "helped with" signals less ownership.